Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Commitment

-As discussed in {{combined-tree}}, commitments are stored in the leaves of the log tree rather than raw `UpdateValue` structures.
+As discussed in {{combined-tree}}, commitments are stored in the leaves of the prefix tree rather than raw `UpdateValue` structures.
 Commitments are computed with HMAC {{!RFC2104}}, using the hash function specified by the ciphersuite.
 To produce a new commitment, the application generates a random `Nc`-byte value called `opening` and computes: